 In chapter 1 of Onward Howard Schultz talks about unprecedented decision of closing all US stores to retrain the baristas.

 It was an admission that the company was not good enough.
 But Howard Schultz says that he knew that was the truth.

 The author had seen the quality of Starbucks cafe and experience deteriorate more and more, and he addressing the core product was a necessity.

 And to put people and customers back at its core.

 Chapter 2: A Love Story

-In chapter 2 I particularly loved the description of entrepreneurship Howard Schultz makes.
-He says the companies entrepreneurs build become part of them and deeply personal.
+In chapter 2 I particularly loved the description of entrepreneurship from Howard Schultz.

-The entrepreneurial journey, he says, has high highs but also low lows that can break your heart.
+The entrepreneurial journey has high highs, but also low lows that can break your heart.
 Entrepreneurs must love what they do so much that it’s worth the pain.

 Doing anything else, for the entrepreneur, would be unimaginable